|44 STARS ON A LARGE SCALE PARADE FLAG, WYOMING STATEHOOD, 1890-1896, RARE IN THIS PERIOD WITH A WREATH CONFIGURATION

 It is interesting to note that I discovered a period image of this particular variety of parade flag in an early postcard advertising the Betsy Ross House in Philadelphia.
 A photo of the front of the house shows two of these flags, affixed to staffs, propped at opposite angles in the front window.
 While perhaps difficult for the casual observer to identify, a connoisseurs of printed flags may recognize their scale and iconic design.
 The postcard is hand-dated 1905.

-The 44th state, Wyoming, gained statehood on July 10th, 1890.
-Many flag makers would have began to add a 44th star to their flags on or before that day, and the 44 star flag would have generally seen use until the addition of Utah in 1896.
+Wyoming became the 44th state on July 10th, 1890.
+Even though the 44 star flag was not official until July 4th, 1891, most flag-makers would have begun to add a 44th star to their flags as soon as Wyoming declared statehood, or perhaps even before the state was actually added.
+Because flag-making was a competitive venture, flag-makers did not want to be producing 43 star flags, for example, when their competitors were selling 44’s.
+The 44 star flag would have generally seen use until the addition of Utah in 1896.

 Mounting: The flag has been hand-sewn to a background of 100% cotton twill, black in color, which was washed to remove excess dye.
 An acid-free agent was added to the wash to further set the dye and the fabric was heat-treated for the same purpose.
 The mount was then placed in a black painted, hand-gilded and distressed Italian molding.
 The glazing is U.V. protective Plexiglas.